Scalingo/link/README.md

 ## Dev environment

-To make it work in dev you might want to make some dummy interfaces:
+To make it work in dev you might want to create some dummy interfaces:

 ```shell
 modprobe dummy